Space-00/MyAnimeList-Text-Enhancer/README.md

 ## Contributing

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.